 I take sarilumab.
 Can it make it harder for me to get pregnant?

 Studies have not been done in humans to see if taking sarilumab can make it harder to get pregnant.
-Animal studies do not suggest sarilumab could make it harder to get pregnant.
+Animal studies do not suggest sarilumab makes it harder to get pregnant.

 Does taking sarilumab increase the chance for miscarriage?

 Miscarriage is common and can occur in any pregnancy for many different reasons.
 Studies have not been done in humans to see if taking sarilumab during pregnancy could increase the chance for miscarriage.
-Animal studies do not suggest taking sarilumab could increase the chance for miscarriage.
+Animal studies do not suggest taking sarilumab increases the chance for miscarriage.

 Does taking sarilumab increase the chance of birth defects?